 We arrange the flights in and out of Paro for you with Druk Air, and these are charged separately from the tour price above – for more information see our flights page.

 We have to quote for our tours in US$ as this is the currency that the government tariff is based on.
 You may find this currency converter useful to help you calculate the cost of your trip.
 You can also use this to find out the current value of the ngultrum, the Bhutanese unit of currency.

 The tourist tariff is discounted during the off season months of December, January, February, June, July and August.
 A number of other discounts are available.

 In some cases (for example treks, or tours for single travellers) the costs of running the trip are not covered in full by the rates referred to above as a result of a recent marked increase in local costs.
-In such cases we will quote a price for you based on us running the trip on an economic basis and will explain this to you when we quote.
+In such cases we will quote a price for you based on us running the trip on an economic basis.
 We charge a supplement to arrange a trek for you to cover the additional costs of providing the staff required on trek, the camping equipment, plus the horses to carry luggage and equipment.
 We are not able to arrange a trek for a person travelling alone.